Calamine Lotion: Does It Help Treat And Prevent Acne?

 • Anti-aging: Improves elasticity in aging tissues

-• Scar-reducing: Manages most types of scars (hypertrophici XA scar that is thicker, broad, and raised and forms where the skin is damaged, appearing when there is strain surrounding the wound. , keloidi XA raised scar caused by an unnatural increase in the amount of scar tissue that develops on the site of the wound. , acne, burns, etc.) by controlling collagen production
+• Scar-reducing: Manages most types of scars (hypertrophici A scar that is thicker, broad, and raised and forms where the skin is damaged, appearing when there is strain surrounding the wound. , keloidi A raised scar caused by an unnatural increase in the amount of scar tissue that develops on the site of the wound. , acne, burns, etc.) by controlling collagen production

-Calamine lotion effectively demonstrates anti-inflammatory, anti-allergy, and scar-reducing properties on the face and skin.
+Known more popularly for its cooling and soothing effect, Calamine lotion benefits extend to potent anti-inflammatory, anti-allergy, and scar-reducing properties.
 Hence, it is being increasingly used to treat acne vulgaris and rosacea.

 Acne treatment with the traditional calamine lotion has not been well-accepted and proven yet.
 Read the following sections to understand whether this approach actually works.